Daro-S/Daro-S/README.md

 # 💫 About Me:

-- I love learning 🕵
+- I love learning 🕵 <br>
+- I enjoy using AI for Health Sciences
-- 🔭 I’m currently working on Data Science and NLP<br>
+- 🔭 I’m working on Data Science and NLP<br>
-- 🌱 I’m currently learning Deep Learning and Doing research on image recognition
+- 🌱 I’m Doing research on image recognition and Transformer model

 ## 🌐 Socials: